 - Walk through assigned spaces with custodial account representatives on a regular basis to verify all work is being completed according to established and documented expectations and evolving needs.

-Responsiveness is key to high-quality customer service, and paramount to a positive and recurring customer experience, and stems from a combination of courtesy, consistency, and accuracy.
+Responsiveness is key to high-quality customer service, and paramount to positive and recurring customer experience, and stems from a combination of courtesy, consistency, and accuracy.

 Customers, by far and large, understand that unforeseen issues will arise that impact occupancy use.